Immerse Yourself in Another Dimension at VR World in Midtown

 More than 50 VR experiences are on offer, so there's something for tweens and grown-ups.

-We jumped right in—or maybe I should say off—as I decided to try my hand at Richie's Plank Experience, which simulates stepping onto a plank suspended 480 feet above street level.
+Guests can jump right in—or maybe I should say off— trying their hand at a range of headset experiences.
+Richie's Plank Experience, which simulates stepping onto a plank suspended 480 feet above street level, is intense, especially if you're afraid of heights.
 Though I knew it was a game, and knew the plank I walked was squarely on the ground, I was terrified.
 When I had reached the end, the attendant asked if I'd like to step off.
 I'm sure I looked at her with crazy eyes, which were shielded by my VR mask, and insisted there was NO WAY that was happening.
-My son was braver...and took the plunge, which faded to black just before he hit the pavement.

 RELATED: Dive Into a Virtual Ocean in Times Square